I am a voracious reader who loves to bake and enjoys books from almost every category of fiction, as well as biographies and memoirs.

 Rate the Recipe

 Other books by Jenny Colgan include the bestseller The Bookshop on the Corner, which tells Nina’s story of how she obtained the van and began selling books to this tiny Scottish town.
-Other beginnings of her great series books with similar to the challenges for the main characters are Little Beach Street Bakery and Meet Me at the Cupcake Cafe.
+Other beginnings of her great series of books similar to the challenges for the main characters are Little Beach Street Bakery and Meet Me at the Cupcake Cafe.

 Other authors mentioned in this book are Michael Lewis, Dickens, Philip Larkin, Noel Streatfield, Saki, David Sedaris, Agatha Christie, and the books Anna Karenina, Emma, The Chalet School series, The Hitchhiker's Guide to the Galaxy, Knowledge of Angels, Peter Pan, The Hobbit, Anne of Green Gables, The Hotel New Hampshire, the Waverley novels, Up on the Rooftops, Charlie and the Chocolate Factory, What Katy Did, The Magic Faraway Tree, Jack Reacher novels, The Princess and the Goblin, Lark Rise to Candleford, The Secret Garden, and The Magician’s Nephew.